domkris/AuthDemo/README.md

 <!------------------------------------------------------------------------------------------------------------------------------------------------------------>
 ### **Access Token**

-AuthDemo Access Token is JWT Token.
+AuthDemo Access Token is a JWT Token.
 JWT stands for JSON Web Token, open industry standard [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) method for representing claims securely between two parties.

-It is like a digital passport that helps Server recognize who you are (Authentication) and what are you allowed to do (Authorization).
+It is like a digital passport that helps Server recognize who you are (Authentication) and what you are allowed to do (Authorization).

 JWT Token contains Claims which are pieces of information about the user like: user role, user email, user Id, token expiration, etc.

-JWT Token has 3 components: Header, Payload and Signature.
+JWT Token has three components: Header, Payload and Signature.
 - Header typically consists of two parts: the type of token (JWT) and the signing algorithm being used, such as HMAC SHA256 or RSA.
 - Payload: The payload contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 - Signature: The signature is created by combining the encoded header, encoded payload, and a secret (or private key) using the specified algorithm.
 This signature verifies that the sender of the JWT is who it says it is and ensures that the message wasn't changed along the way.